MatthewGerber/rlai/docs/case_studies/robocode.md

 * Unreliability of enemy bearings:

 ### Reward Signal
-The reward signal at each time step is defined as the sum of bullet power that has hit the opponent, minus the sum of bullet power that has missed the opponent.
+The reward signal at each time step is defined as the sum of bullet power that hit the opponent, minus the sum of bullet power that missed the opponent.
 One difficulty that arose in the current development iteration pertains to reward delay and discounting.
 Many time steps elapse from the time a bullet is fired until it registers as a hit or miss.
 It is likely that the robot will take many actions during these intervening time steps, but none of these actions can possibly influence the outcome of the previously fired bullet.
 If we take the usual approach of discounting the